brandonocasey/habitat/README.md

 * Implement something to auto run unit tests on git
 * abstract the varaibles passed to plugin authors
 * dont force write/read to be passed the config file
+* store plugins in their own files and update them like update-self
+	* how would we get the branch to check against?
+	* Would this work for versioning plugins?

 # Future Features